SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance.md

 ---
-title: Sandbox solution transformation guidance ms.date: 11/03/2017
+title: Transform sandbox solutions to the SharePoint Add-in model ms.date: 11/03/2017
 ---

-# Sandbox solution transformation guidance
+# Transform sandbox solutions to the SharePoint Add-in model

-Transform or convert your code-based sandbox solutions to the SharePoint add-in model.
-Learn about the options and strategies on converting existing code-based functionalities to SharePoint add-in model or alternative solutions.
+Transform or convert your code-based sandbox solutions to the SharePoint Add-in model.
+Learn about the options and strategies on converting existing code-based functionalities to SharePoint Add-in model or alternative solutions.

 _**Applies to:** add-ins for SharePoint | SharePoint 2013 | SharePoint Online_

 Code-based sandbox solutions [were deprecated](https://blogs.msdn.microsoft.com/sharepointdev/2014/01/14/deprecation-of-custom-code-in-sandboxed-solutions/) back in 2014 and SharePoint online has started the process to completely remove this capability.
 Code-based sandbox solutions are also deprecated in SharePoint 2013 and in SharePoint 2016.

-Transforming your sandbox solutions to the SharePoint add-in model involves analyzing your existing extensions, designing and developing your new add-in(s) for SharePoint, and then testing and deploying your add-in in your production environment.
+Transforming your sandbox solutions to the SharePoint Add-in model involves analyzing your existing extensions, designing and developing your new add-in(s) for SharePoint, and then testing and deploying your add-in in your production environment.

 ## What is a code-based sandbox solution in SharePoint
 <a name="sectionSection0"> </a>